-Su-age (literally “naked frying”) is deep fried foods without being dredged in flour or batter.
-As the food absorbs oil on direct contact, this technique is not suited for soft or watery foods that will become floppy or splatter in oil.
+Su-age (literally “naked frying”) is deep-fried foods without being dredged in flour or batter.
+As the food absorbs oil on direct contact, this technique is unsuitable for soft or watery foods that will become floppy or splatter in oil.

-The best are those that will retain its shape and color even when deep fried, such as small freshwater fish, green beans, and slices of sturdy vegetables such as kabocha, lotus root, daikon, and taro.
-Proteins such as small fish, shrimp and chicken wing tips can also be su-age.
+The best are those that retain their shape and color even when deep-fried, such as small freshwater fish, green beans, and slices of sturdy vegetables such as kabocha, lotus root, daikon, and taro.
+Proteins like small fish, shrimp, and chicken wing tips can also be su-age.

 🔪 Cook JOC Karaage Recipes:

-Koromo-age (literally “robe frying”) is battered and deep fried foods.
+Koromo-age (literally “robe frying”) is battered and deep-fried food.

-The most iconic batter fried food is Tempura (天麩羅).
-It’s prepared by deep frying ingredients at a high temperature in large amounts of oil for rapid cooking.
+The most iconic batter-fried food is Tempura (天麩羅).
+Deep-frying ingredients are prepared in large amounts of oil at a high temperature for rapid cooking.
 Its allure is in its contrast of textures – the crisp outer coating with the tender ingredients within.

-In Japan, tempura is typically eaten at specialty restaurants and casual soba and udon shops.
+Tempura is typically eaten at specialty restaurants and casual soba and udon shops in Japan.
 But you can easily make tempura at home!

 🔪 Cook JOC Koromoage Recipes: